zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  If the server is not in a microservice or appserver then it logs a default switch case warning message as the unknown _defaultBehavior_.
+  The default grouping behaviour in the config for this War is not of type 'microservice' or 'appserver'

   **Action:**